Pupmos/govmos-auctions/README.md

 ## Prior Work

-Having delved into the details of our proposed mechanism, it is crucial to acknowledge the existing research and contributions that have been made in the field of decentralized market mechanisms, tokenomics, and cryptoeconomics.
-In this section, I briefly review the most influential and relevant prior work that has laid the foundation for our research.
+Having delved into the details of my proposed mechanism, it is crucial to acknowledge the existing research and contributions that have been made in the field of decentralized market mechanisms, tokenomics, and cryptoeconomics.
+In this section, I briefly review the most influential and relevant prior work that has laid the foundation for my research.

 1. **Dutch Auctions**: Also known as the falling-price auction, the Dutch auction starts with a high initial price that decreases over time until a buyer accepts the current price.
 In the context of decentralized market mechanisms, Dutch auctions have been employed in initial coin offerings (ICOs) and token sales, as well as token swaps (Mcafee, 1992).